Sairathna123/DogTensionPredictor/README.md

 # Waggle - DogTensionPredictor

-Waggle - DogTensionPredictor is a video-based machine learning application that detects and classifies a dog's emotional state friendly, nervous, or aggressive—based on body posture extracted using MediaPipe.
+Waggle - DogTensionPredictor is a video-based machine learning application that detects and classifies a dog's emotional state friendly, nervous, or aggressive based on body posture extracted using MediaPipe.
 It allows users to upload short dog videos and leverages pose keypoint analysis and a trained classifier to assess the dog's mood.
 The app provides real-time predictions and visual summaries, making it useful for behavioral monitoring, training, and welfare assessment by pet owners, researchers, and animal care professionals.

 **How It Works**